QuintSys/EnviromentConfigurationManager/README.md

 Provides access to configuration files and environment variables for client applications.

+***Installation

-To install Quintsys.EnviromentConfigurationManager, run the following command in the Package Manager Console
+To install EnviromentConfigurationManager, run the following command in the Package Manager Console

 ````